 If your phone has Qi charging, you should really consider grabbing a Qi car charger.
 Not having to plug and unplug every single time you get in the car is nice, especially during an afternoon of errands.
 There are other Qi charging mounts out there, but iOttie's Easy One Touch Wireless 2 is available in three modes: a dash mount, a CD slot mount, or an AC vent mount, so you can grab the type that's best for you.
 If you live in a warm locale, I definitely suggest the vent model so that your AC can help keep things cool in the summer since Qi charging tends to gather a little heat.

-The iOttie is also one of the few car mounts that supports EPP and is Made for Pixel, so we know it'll work with the Pixel 5 and the Pixel 4 series.
+The iOttie is also one of the few car mounts that support EPP and is Made for Pixel, so we know it'll work with the Pixel 6 series.

 Why cables matter even more in the car

-Also, consider cable length: the longer a cable is, the more chance there is of it snagging on something or getting caught under a seat or around a shifter.
-While I love long USB-C cables when traveling, I try to stick to 3ft cables or shorter in the car.
+Also, consider cable length: the longer a cable is, the more chance there is snagging on something or getting caught under a seat or around a shifter.
+So while I love long USB-C cables when traveling, I try to stick to 3ft cables or shorter in the car.
 That gives you wiggle room for letting passengers use the phone while you drive while keeping things relatively tidy.

 Get the latest news from Android Central, your trusted companion in the world of Android